lanice/hyrise/docs/queryexecution/json_plan_operations.rst

 MaterializingScan
 =================

-returns a materialized view that contains the
+The Materializing Scan returns a materialized view that contains the

     ::

-        "ID": {
+        "materializing": {
             "type":"MaterializingScan",
             "samples": 3,
             "memcpy": false, [default: false]